The need-to-know roulette rules

 When En Prison happens, the bet you placed will remain for the next spin, and if it wins, you’ll get the full bet back from the previous round, instead of just half as would be the case with La Partage.

-The roulette bets
+Rules of the roulette bets

 One of the most exciting parts of real money roulette is the different roulette bets available.